vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 <img src="images_templates/create_helper_template.gif" alt="" width="450px">

-The template helpers are more user friendly to create, but lack some of the options the YAML configuration does, like templating the icon of the sensor, and workting with triggers.
+The template helpers are more user friendly to create, but lack some of the options the YAML configuration does, like templating the icon of the sensor, and working with triggers.
 It also doesn't have the option to provide a template for `availablity` of the entity.

 ---